 Now, after all of that hiking or zip lining, you’ll probably want to relax, and there’s no better place to do that than Nordik Spa-Nature.

 Also located within Gatineau Park, this is the largest outdoor nature spa of its kind in North America.
-Here, you can enjoy Nordik’s relaxing Thermal Baths and Saunas experience, which invites you to move through seven cold and temperate baths, more than eight saunas and an infinity pool that overlooks Ottawa’s beautiful skyline.
+Here, you can enjoy Nordik’s relaxing Thermal Baths and Saunas experience, which invites you to move through several cold and temperate baths, nine different saunas and an infinity pool that overlooks Ottawa’s beautiful skyline.

 And as Nordik has two restaurants on site, it’s easy to spend the whole afternoon and evening here.
 Take a break from the baths and cozy up near a fire with a snack and a drink.
 Massages are also available.
 And as Nordik is set in the beautiful Gatineau Park, you can be sure that natural fall beauty will surround you.
 Nordik is open until 11:00 p.m. on weekdays and midnight on weekends.